Zer0xTJ/GodotMattohaLobbySystem/README.md

 ## Export

+# Server

+When you export your game for the server, insure to remove MATTOHA_CLIENT from csproject constants values for conditional compilation, same for client version, you should remove MATTOHA_SERVER for security reasons.

 # TODO:

 -   ADD an option to replicator to set "despawn" type to => server / direct peers